Powerslam: This move is often erroneously described as a moonsault ura-nage slam. To perform it, an attacking wrestler stands slightly behind and facing the side of a standing opponent. The wrestler then reaches under the near arm of the opponent, across the chest of the opponent and under their far arm, while placing their other hand on the back of the opponent to hold them in place. The wrestler then performs a backwards somersault (moonsault) while holding the victim, driving the opponent into the mat back-first. This move can also be performed off the top rope and is known as a moonsault side slam or solo Spanish fly in reference to the Spanish fly double team move. The move was used by Paul Burchill and John Morrison, both of whom called the move C-4. A famous user of the Move is Will Ospreay, calling it the Rainham Maker. Current WWE wrestler Charlotte Flair also uses this move.Swinging side slam

 This move is also known as a wind-up slam.
 To perform it, the wrestler faces the opponent and reaches between the opponent's legs with one arm and around the back from the same side with the other arm.
 The wrestler then lifts the opponent up so they are horizontal across the wrestler's body.
 Next, the wrestler spins in a circle while swinging the lower half of the opponent's body out and around until one arm is across the opponent's chest and under one or both arms.
 The wrestler then falls forward, slamming the opponent into the mat back-first.
 In some variations of the move, the wrestler can hold the opponent up over their shoulder and throw the opponent round from that position, or hang the opponent across both their shoulders and throw out their legs behind them so the opponent swings back round to drop in a position.
 A sitout variant is used by CaZXL as the East River Crossing.

 Uranage

 This move is also known as a sambo suplex or side suplex.
 To perform it, the wrestler stands face-to-face with the opponent, slightly to their side.
 The wrestler tucks their head under the opponent's near arm, and reaches across the opponent's chest and around their neck with their near arm.
 The wrestler then simultaneously lifts the opponent up, turns 180° and falls forward, slamming the opponent back-first on the mat.
-As mentioned below, the move was popularized by Hiroshi Hase.
-It is also known as Spinning Solo used by Solo Sikoa.
+As mentioned below, the move was popularized by Hiroshi Hase and more recently used by Jay White.
+The Spinning Variation also known as Spinning Solo used by Solo Sikoa.

 The name uranage (or ura-nage) comes from a Judo throw which, translated directly from Japanese, means "throw to behind/back" and is commonly (albeit incorrectly) used to refer to a regular side slam in pro wrestling.
 The Judo uranage throw more closely resembles a saito suplex in execution.